Chapter 17: Seasonal Automation

 }

-A cron job runs daily at midnight and checks whether a season transition has occurred.
+A Bull queue job runs daily at midnight and checks whether a season transition has occurred.
 When a new season is detected, it triggers a full priority recalculation for the tenant.
+The last known season is persisted in the database (not in-memory) so that restarts do not cause missed or duplicate transitions.

 // src/scheduler/seasonalTransition.ts